 Tab loops at each side as well as a traditional center handle make it easy to lift the cover up and off.

 We originally used fabrics from the Utopia collection by Art Gallery Fabrics.
 This is an older collection that is no longer readily available.
-Below are a few newer alternatives we love.
-Click on a swatch to learn more.
+No worries, there are always dozens and dozens of amazing new collections to shop for each and every season.

 - Skirted Sewing Machine cover